stanford-oval/cs224v-fall2022/hw2/instructions/part-2.md

 --device        Your domain name
 ```

-For more testing, you can read the details in the [Test Natural Language Support
+For full testing details, you can read the [Test Natural Language Support
 ](https://wiki.genie.stanford.edu/en/genie-guide/test-natural-language-support) reference guide.

 ## Re-run synthesis and training